EddOliver/BBM-Bridge-Baby-Monitor/README.md

 ## Results:

 8.1.
-The results of the tests in the simulator and the tests in the field were the expected ones, the effective reaction system and the stimuli generated.
+The results of the tests in the simulator and the tests in the field were the expected ones, as it was the effective reaction system and the stimuli generated.
 When analyzing the data of the field tests, the following results were obtained.

 <img src="https://i.ibb.co/pQnbj4t/Frecuencia.png">

 8.2.
 We obtained that the greatest amplitude in the bridge was generated at 0.33 Hz.
-This being the natural frequency of the bridge, the objective of the model we obtain will be to analyze if the bridge through maintenance is decreasing that amplitude in its natural frequency.
+This being the natural frequency of the bridge, the objective of the model we obtain will be to analyze if the bridge, through maintenance is decreasing that amplitude in its natural frequency.

 Useful guides: